SC.5.E.5.2

 What's in a Name?
 Where am I in the Universe?
 Researching the Planets:

-In this lesson, students will be challenged to use their knowledge of planets and the solar system to write a comparison paper.
+In this lesson, students will be challenged to use their knowledge of planets and the solar system.
+They will read passages to learn more about the characteristics of each planet and share that information with the class.
+They will use these characteristics to write a comparison response noting similarities and differences of one inner planet and one outer planet.
 The intent of this lesson is not necessarily to be the initial introduction to the aligned science standard, but as more of a demonstration of knowledge gained through writing.

 Type: Lesson Plan